We're taking action to clean up the waterways of Vancouver!

 The Vancouver Plastic Cleanup is a coalition spearheaded by Swim Drink Fish and builds on the legacy of the Great Lakes Plastic Cleanup, which was initiated by Pollution Probe and the binational Council of the Great Lakes Region.

-Vancouver Plastic Cleanup Coalition members include Peter Wall Charitable Foundation, Dentist on Demand, Smart Marine Co., Great Lakes Plastic Cleanup, Pollution Probe, Skookum Yacht Services, CMHC - Granville Island, Sea Village Marina, Maritime Market Marina Ltd., Poralu Marine, Water Products & Solutions, Surfrider Vancouver, and the U of T Trash Team.
+Vancouver Plastic Cleanup Coalition members include WhiteWater, Peter Wall Charitable Foundation, Dentist on Demand, Smart Marine Co., Great Lakes Plastic Cleanup, Pollution Probe, Skookum Yacht Services, CMHC - Granville Island, Sea Village Marina, Maritime Market Marina Ltd., Poralu Marine, Water Products & Solutions, Surfrider Vancouver, and the U of T Trash Team.
 Learn more about the partners here.

 The litter collected will be analyzed and valuable plastics will be recovered to be reused in the recycling system.
 During the Seabin Project, we’ll be working with local communities and businesses to keep plastics out of our environment and waterways, thereby protecting Vancouver’s waters—now and for future generations.
 Find out about the plastic problem here.